synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     main()
 ```

-These last walk-throughs are all about files that reside on the E20 (in the www directory used by app_server.py), but they get “served up” to the web browsers, and interpreted/executed/displayed there.
-Please note that they are in a mix of HTML, Cascading Style Sheet (CSS), and Javascript files.
+These last walk-throughs are all about files that *reside* on the E20 (in the www directory used by app_server.py), but they get “*served up*” to the web browsers, and *interpreted/executed/displayed* there.
+Please note that they are in a mix of HTML, Cascading Style Sheet (CSS), and JavaScript files.

 ### Source Code Walk-through (Web Page [index.html](web_app/www/index.html))
 The following code walk-through intersperses commentary with source code.
 Also note that some whitespace has been removed relative to the original source file to better fit the printed page.